retorquere/zotero-better-bibtex/site/index.md

 * sync citekey cleanly without abusing the "extra" field
 * faster journal abbreviator using the [LTWA](http://www.issn.org/services/online-services/access-to-the-ltwa/)

-BBT has traditionally not been hosted on addons.mozilla.org because the review process involved takes in the order of 10 weeks -- a *little* too slow for my tastes.
-As of Firefox 42, addons.mozilla.org involvement is going to be mandatory, and miserable.
-I'm weighing my options.

 ## Known problems

 Before submitting an issue, please make sure this isn't a known problem.
 Known problems are either already on my radar,